Displayed prices are for multiple nights. Check the site for price per night. I see hostels starting at 200b/day and hotels from 500b/day on agoda.

 I had the pleasure of using Mr. Toom's service on February 17th for the trip from BKK to Pattaya and was very pleased with his on time performance, decent comfortable ride and great price.
 Highly recommended -

 I have flown EVA Evergreen Deluxe several times out of EWR and (like everyone above) would highly recommend them for the nominal extra cost (after all you will be spending 40+ hours in them).
 One more thing I love - buy some noise cancelling headphones - decent quality - makes a huge differnce in relaxation when you don't have to crank the volume on the airline cheap set to hear over the roar of the engine.
-You can go cheap like I did my first few flights - buy a pair of the overpriced but decent quality Bose on ebay, use them for the trip and then sell them on ebay for about the same
+You can go cheap like I did my first few flights - buy a pair of the overpriced but decent quality Bose on ebay, use them for the trip and then sell them on ebay for about the same as you paid.

 -